 When your doctor approves exercise, I recommend walks and gentle stretching.
 You can read my blog on safe fertility exercises here.

-Studies have proven that stimulating specific acupressure points before and after a transfer increases the success rates significantly.
+Studies have proven that stimulating specific pressure points before and after a transfer increases the success rates significantly.
 These studies are responsible for the growing acceptance of acupuncture and acupressure by Reproductive Endocrinologists in adjunct to fertility treatments.

-Acupressure boosts circulation to the uterus and embryo to deliver fresh blood, nutrients and hormones.
+Fertility pressure point activation boosts circulation to the uterus and embryo to deliver fresh blood, nutrients and hormones.
 Specific points also help to relax the uterus and prevent spasming.
 Self-acupressure can be used throughout the duration of your IVF/FET cycle, as well as to support the early stages of the pregnancy.